KristoferN/docs/source/includes/_properties.md

 ### Description

 The repeater property can create a repeater of sub fields which can be repeated again and again.
+You can't have a flexible or repeater in a repeater.

 ![Repeater example](/images/docs/property-repeater.png)